Monday, 13 December 2021

 A bit further along, in Phyllis reserve, there were a bunch of trees absolutely covered in flowers.

 I quickly filled this bag, which is roughly A4 size, just by taking a small portion of the easy-to-reach flowers on four trees total.
+If you're doing this yourself, notice that the flowers come on short grey stems which are then attached to more brown woody stems.
+Try to break them off at the grey stem - it's much easier to break than the more woody bit.

 Every bright red stamen is topped with a little dot of yellow pollen.
 My hands went a bit yellow during the picking!

 Next to remove stamens from calyxes.
 This turned out to be hugely time-consuming, but also necessary.
-The man on the radio said the calyxes are bitter; I made a test batch with calyxes on in case he was exaggerating, but unfortunately he was right...
+The man on the radio said the calyxes are bitter; I made a test batch with calyxes to check and unfortunately he was right...
 I did discover, however, that the stamens are much easier to remove if you leave the flowers in the fridge for two days before processing.
-If you don't have time to do that, I'd recommend cutting them off with scissors.
-You do lose nearly half of each stamen that way, but that doesn't feel to me like much of a problem when the flowers are very abundant!

 In the morning, strain off your gloriously red cordial :-) The bottle on the right, below, is the cordial; the one on the left is pohutakawa flavoured water kefir (a fizzy drink, similar to ginger beer but made from bugs tolerant of a wide range of flavouring agents.
 Water kefir is inherently yellow, hence the orange colour of the pohutakawa kefir).
 It's really nice!